 How to buy the best mattress

-Make the wrong choices and you risk being lumbered with a needlessly expensive mattress that's uncomfortable, unsupportive and unable to stand the test of time without sagging and softening.
+Make the wrong choice and you risk being lumbered with a needlessly expensive mattress that's uncomfortable, unsupportive and unable to stand the test of time without sagging and softening.

 Thankfully, we've explained everything you need to know below to ensure you get the right mattress.